danny-avila/LibreChat/docs/features/plugins/make_your_own.md

 **Note:** I will use the word plugin interchangeably with tool, as the latter is specific to langchain, and we are mainly conforming to the library in this implementation.

 You are essentially creating DynamicTools in Langchain speak.
+See the [langchainjs docs](https://js.langchain.com/docs/modules/agents/tools/dynamic) for more info.

 This guide will walk you through the process of creating your own custom plugins, using the `StableDiffusionAPI` and `WolframAlphaAPI` tools as examples.